OutSystems/docs-howtos/src/logic/users-login-extra/faq.md

 ## Extend the Users' data model

-The existing Users data model cannot be modified, since it part of the core of the OutSystems platform.
+The existing Users data model cannot be modified, since it is part of the core of the OutSystems platform.
 However it can be extended, which allows for customizations while still relying on the core authentications mechanisms.

 To extend the Users' data model it is required to create a new Entity with a [1-to-1 relationship](https://success.outsystems.com/Documentation/11/Developing_an_Application/Use_Data/Data_Modeling/Entity_Relationships/Create_a_One-to-One_Relationship) to the User entity.